Connecting through the Command Line Interface

 In order to connect to the HPC system through the command line, users must connect via SSH through a login host.
 See the SSH section below if you are unfamiliar with SSH.
 Details on the most frequently used hosts are provided in the sections below.
 The general steps for connecting to each of them are the same:

-3. Connect with your SSH client (e.g. Terminal or Windows PowerShell) via the host url using the SSH command:ssh <user>@<host url>
+- Connect with an SSH client (e.g. Terminal or Windows PowerShell) via the host url using the SSH command:

 Requirements